jimmy4fingers/simple-data-mapper/README.md

 // $name = 'jimmy';
 ```
 ## Additional functionality
-Hooks:

 You can pass anonymous functions to be triggered when data is loaded in via Mapper::set.
-The anonymous must accept a parameter of data and also return it.
+The anonymous function must accept a parameter of data and also return it.
 - setOnMap() - triggered when mapping data via key
 - setOnMapByLookup() - triggered when setting data via lookup key

+E.g:
 ```php
 <?php
 use DataMapper\Map;